pythonarcade/arcade/doc/programming_guide/performance_tips.rst

 Enabling Spatial Hashing
 """"""""""""""""""""""""

-The best way to enable spatial hashing on a :py:class:`~arcade.SpriteList` is before anything else, especially before gameplay.
+The best way to enable spatial hashing on a :py:class:`~arcade.sprite_list.SpriteList` is before anything else, especially before gameplay.

-The simplest way is passing ``use_spatial_hash=True`` when creating and storing the list inside a :py:class:`~arcade.Window` or :py:class:`View`:
+The simplest way is passing ``use_spatial_hash=True`` when creating and storing the list inside a :py:class:`~arcade.Window` or :py:class:`~arcade.view.View`:

 .. code-block:: python